 Frogs are extraordinary amphibians that are known for their croaking sounds, jumping abilities and their slimy skin.
 But what else is there to learn about them?
-Here are 12 interesting facts about frogs.
+Here are 13 fun facts about frogs.

 A gram of toxin that is produced by golden poison dart frogs can kill up to 100,000 people.

 A group of frogs is called an army.

 5. Cool name, not sure about the poison…

 Most frogs have teeth only in their upper jaw.
 These teeth are utilized to hold their prey, so they don’t move until the frog is able to swallow it.

 7. Big by name, big by nature!